hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment10-Hedgren.md

 ## 8.7
 **Let R be a set of n red points in the plane, and let B be a set of n blue points in the plane.
 We call a line $l$ a separator for R and B if $l$ has all points of R to one side and all points of B to the other side.
 Give a randomized algorithm that can decide in O(n) expected time whether R and B have a separator.**

+Consider the dual of R and B. Let $R'$ and $B'$ be the dual of there respective set of points.
+Let $R'_{d}$ be the set of half-planes from  the lines in R' where they are all directed downward, and conversely $R'_u$ be the set of half-planes from the lines in R' where there are all directed upward. $B'_d$ and $B'_u$ is created in the same way, but for the lines in B'.
+If $R'_{u} \cap B'_{d} \neq \emptyset$, then there is a separator for R and B, and $B'_{u} \cap R'_{d} \neq \emptyset$ then there is a separator for R and B. On the other hand, if the intersection is empty then there is no separator.

+NOTE: only have to find one of the intersections

+Runtime Analysis:
+The runtime is $O(n)$ because we are iterating through each point once and determining whether there are any of the other colors in the half-plane, i.e. determining if there is an intersection.

 -----
 ## 8.13